Contact Us

 Ancient landmarks, pretty villages and stunning views

 A true gem on the Cornish coast, Mousehole offers a delightful escape from the hustle and bustle of everyday life.
 Whether you prefer to embark on an invigorating hike along the rugged cliffs or a leisurely stroll through the cobbled streets, this picturesque village has something to satisfy everyone.
 Lace up your boots, breathe in the salty sea air and set off to explore this enchanting corner of the coast.
-Here are the five top walks around Mousehole.
+Here are the five top walks around Mousehole in West Cornwall.

 Mousehole to Lamorna (2).png